What is trauma exactly?

 How Trauma Affects Mental Health

 Traumatic experiences from the past can undeniably affect you today.
 Leaving lasting scars on your mental health, leading to conditions like anxiety, depression, and post-traumatic stress disorder (PTSD).
 Moreover these conditions can significantly hinder daily functioning and overall quality of life.
+Carrying an emotional wound that isn’t seen by all, but has the capacity to emotionally transport you back to exactly how you felt when the traumatic events happened can be terrifying.

 The Healing Power of Counselling